Bridging LLM Planning Agents and Formal Methods: A Case Study in Plan Verification: Related Work

 \section{Related Work}

-Multi-agent LLM frameworks such as ALMAS \cite{tawosi2025almas} have shown promise in orchestrating specialized agents for end-to-end software engineering tasks.
-However, the reliability of LLM-generated code remains a concern, with studies like CodeMirage \cite{agrawal_2024_codemirage} highlighting the prevalence of hallucinations and code defects.
-Furthermore, automated assessment of code security and functionality using LLMs has been explored in \cite{jensen2023functionality}, underscoring the need for robust verification mechanisms
+Multi-agent LLM frameworks like ALMAS \cite{tawosi2025almas} have advanced end-to-end software engineering, but concerns remain about the reliability of LLM-generated code, as highlighted by CodeMirage \cite{agrawal_2024_codemirage}.
+Automated code assessment using LLMs has also been studied \cite{jensen2023functionality}, emphasizing the need for strong verification methods.

-Recent research has explored the intersection of Large Language Models (LLMs), formal verification, and automated planning.
-VeCoGen \cite{sevenhuijsen2025vecogenautomatinggenerationformally} and Lemur \cite{wu2024lemurintegratinglargelanguage} demonstrate the use of LLMs for generating and verifying code, highlighting the potential for automating formal methods.
-Jha et al. \cite{jha2024co} and Hassan et al. \cite{10546729} investigate co-synthesis and mutation testing, respectively, showing how LLMs can guide formal verification processes.
-Our work is closely related to the co-synthesis of code and formal models and although we evaluate it on plan verification, it is a valuable prospect for applications in software verification.
-While we do not cover the area of combined synthesis, it is left for future work.
+Recent studies have combined LLMs with formal verification and automated planning.
+VeCoGen \cite{sevenhuijsen2025vecogenautomatinggenerationformally} and Lemur \cite{wu2024lemurintegratinglargelanguage} show LLMs’ potential for automating code generation and verification.
+Jha et al. \cite{jha2024co} and Hassan et al. \cite{10546729} explore co-synthesis and mutation testing, demonstrating LLMs’ role in guiding formal verification.
+Our work aligns with these efforts, focusing on plan verification but with broader implications for software verification, while leaving the combined synthesis area for future work.